-Brightpoint Community College (Brightpoint), is authorized to discharge stormwater from its municipal separate storm sewer system (MS4) under the Virginia Pollutant Discharge Elimination System (VPDES) General Permit for Discharge of Stormwater from Small MS4s (MS4 General Permit).
+Brightpoint Community College (Brightpoint) is authorized to discharge stormwater from its municipal separate storm sewer system (MS4) under the Virginia Pollutant Discharge Elimination System (VPDES) General Permit for Discharge of Stormwater from Small MS4s (MS4 General Permit).
 To maintain permit compliance, Brightpoint implements an MS4 Program Plan that includes best management practices (BMPs) to address six minimum control measures (MCMs) and special conditions for the Total Maximum Daily Load (TMDL) in which Brightpoint has been assigned a wasteload allocation (WLA).
 The Environmental Protection Agency (EPA) describes a TMDL as a "pollution diet" that identifies the maximum amount of a pollutant the waterway can receive and still meet water quality standards.
 A WLA determines the required reduction in pollutant of concern loadings from the MS4s to meet water quality standards.
 The MS4 General Permit serves as the regulatory mechanism for addressing the load reductions described in the TMDL, predominantly through the requirement of a TMDL Action Plan.

-The Chesapeake Bay TMDL was established by the EPA on December 29, 2010 and initiated WLAs for phosphorus, nitrogen and total suspended solids.
+The Chesapeake Bay TMDL was established by the EPA on December 29, 2010, and initiated WLAs for phosphorus, nitrogen, and total suspended solids.
 In response, the Commonwealth of Virginia developed Watershed Implementation Plans (WIPs) that, in part, identify the MS4 General Permit as a mechanism for enforcing load reductions in urban areas.
 Subsequently, the Commonwealth included special conditions into the latest MS4 General Permit to address the reductions required by the TMDL for the pollutants of concern.
-The WIPs intended the reductions to be achieved over the course of three 5-year permit cycles, with the first cycle (2013 - 2018) requiring 5% of the reductions be achieved.
-Reduction requirements for the following two permit cycles are anticipated to increase substantially, requiring an additional 35% and 60% of the reductions be achieved, respectively.
+The WIPs intended the reductions to be achieved over the course of three 5-year permit cycles.
+The first cycle (2013 - 2018) required 5%, the second cycle (2018 - 2023) an additional 35%, and the third permit cycle (2023 - 2028) required an additional 60% of the reductions to be achieved, respectively.

-Brightpoint has developed a Draft Action Plan consistent with the Chesapeake Bay Action Plan Guidance Memo (Memo No. 15-2005) issued by the Virginia Department of Environmental Quality (DEQ).
-The guidance documents were used to determine the required pollutant load reductions and identify the means and methods for achieving pollutant load reductions required by the previous and current MS4 General Permit as shown in Table 1 A review of Brightpoint's existing stormwater management facilities identified applicable pollutant reduction credits in a retention basin and an extended detention basin, both located on the Midlothian campus.
-These existing BMPs, combined with the implementation of street sweeping as a new BMP serve as the means and methods to achieve the required reductions.
+Brightpoint has developed Phase I, Phase II and Phase III Chesapeake Bay TMDL Action Plans consistent with Virginia Department of Environmental Quality (DEQ) Guidance Memos No. 15-2005 and 20-2003.
+The guidance documents were used to determine the required pollutant load reductions and identify the means and methods for achieving pollutant load reductions required by the previous and current MS4 General Permit as shown in Table 1.
+A review of Brightpoint's existing stormwater management facilities identified applicable pollutant reduction credits.
+These existing BMPs, combined with the implementation of street sweeping and land use change as a new BMP served as the means and methods to achieve the required 40% reductions.
+The final 60% required reductions will be achieved through nutrient credit purchase.
 These means and methods, along with continued implementation of the Brightpoint MS4 Program Plan is consistent with the provisions of an iterative MS4 Program, which constitutes compliance with the MS4 General Permit standard of reducing pollutants to the maximum extent practicable.